Information on motor vehicles in Great Britain licensed on the 30 June 2012, or registered for the first time during April to June 2012.

 - The most popular car registered for the first time during the first half of 2012 was the Ford Fiesta, with almost 58 thousand new registrations.
 The Vauxhall Corsa was the second most popular with 46 thousand registrations, followed by the Ford Focus (43 thousand), Volkswagen Golf (35 thousand) and Vauxhall Astra (30 thousand).

-Information on Vehicle licensing statistics, including the pre-release access list can be found here.
+Information on Vehicle licensing statistics, including the pre-release access list is available.

 - Phone: 020 7944 3077